yuanyuanlei-nlp/polarity_calibration_naacl_2024/README.md

 If you are going to cite this paper, please use the form:

 Yuanyuan Lei, Kaiqiang Song, Sangwoo Cho, Xiaoyang Wang, Ruihong Huang, and Dong Yu.
 2024.
 Polarity Calibration for Opinion Summarization.
-In Proceedings of the 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), Mexico City, Mexico.
+In Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), pages 5211–5224, Mexico City, Mexico.
 Association for Computational Linguistics.

 ```bibtex